LaTeXBuddy/LaTeXBuddy/docs/how-to/use-api.md

 LaTeXBuddy offers a variety of utility methods in `tools.py` which mainly include functions for finding and executing shell commands or python functions and converting character positions between absolute indexing and line, column tuples.
 The concrete functions are:

-### `execute_background(*cmd: str) -> subprocess.Popen`

-Executes a shell command in the background via python's `subprocess` library and returns a handle for the running process that can be used to terminate it with `kill_background_process`.
-Any output by the background process to stdout or stderr will be ignored.

-**Parameters:**

-- `*cmd`: Tuple of strings representing the shell command and its flags and arguments

 ### `kill_background_process(process: subprocess.Popen) -> None`

 Kills a previously started background process by sending a `SIGTERM` signal.